shadow-robot/sr-build-tools/vagrant/dev/ronex-indigo/README.md

 1) eth0
 2) eth1
 ```
-Note the prompt, you should select the ethernet card you are going to attach the ronex to here.
+Note the prompt, you should select the ethernet card you are going to attach the __RoNeX__ to here.
 Machine gets a bridged network on that device.
+Don't select the port that you have connected to the internet as that can break networking in the VM.

 After a while you should have a vm desktop with a `ronex` user (password password), indigo-devel branch checked out and built in `~/indigo_ws/`.